axelrogg/axelrogg.github.io/src/content/blog/en/LU-Factorization-Oversimplified.md

 ---
-layout: ../../layouts/PostLayout.astro
 title: LU Factorization Oversimplified
-description: An oversimplification of a technique to solve systems of linear equations
+description: An oversimplification of a technique to solve systems of linear equations.
 created_at: 2024-07-27
 last_updated_at: 2024-12-28
 tags: [circuit-simulation, code]